martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ##### Diversity as a statistical dispersion
 Apart from local central tendency, which aims to capture representative value, it is fundamental to understand how the actual distribution of values within the context looks like.
 In other words, to capture the diversity of each of the characters.
 While discussion on importance of  diversity has been central to urban discourse since the era of Jane Jacobs (REF), as shown in the chapter 3, there is not very wide range of characters actually measuring diversity and focus mostly on Simpson's diversity index, originally developed for categorical, not continuous variables and hence relies on pre-defined “bins” (classes of values).
 For example, @bobkova2017a use this index to measure the diversity of plot sizes, but their binning into intervals based on the actual case-specific values makes the comparability of outcomes limited: if we apply the same formula to another place, we will get different binning.
 This appears to be a rather ubiquitous problem in applying the Simpson’s diversity index, i.e., it is necessary to set a finite set of pre-established bins prior to undertaking the analysis.
 However despite the need for urban morphology analysis to produce comparable outcomes, it is difficult to ensure specific descriptiveness to “universal” predefined bins.
 The use of the Simpson’s diversity index in ecology is encouraged [@jost2006] because ecologists have a finite number of groups enabling them to pre-define all bins appropriately (moreover, bins are usually not defined on a continuous numerical scale), however this is not often the case in urban morphology.
 The Simpson's diversity index and similar based on binning  provide values specific to individual cases where binning was set and has to be interpreted as such.

-Recent literature shows that we now have alternative ways to measure the diversity of morphological characters. @caruso2017 applied the Local Index of Spatial Autocorrelation (LISA) in a form of local Moran’s I, defined as “the weighted product of the difference to the mean of the value of a variable at a certain observation and the same difference for all other observations, with more weight given to the observations in close spatial proximity.“ [@caruso2017, p.84] LISA aims to identify clusters of similar values in space, describing their similarity or dissimilarity, which could be seen as a proxy for diversity, but due to limited number of significant categories (4), its application is limited and rather reductionalist.
+Recent literature shows that we now have alternative ways to measure the diversity of morphological characters. @caruso2017 applied the Local Index of Spatial Autocorrelation (LISA) in a form of local Moran’s I, defined as “the weighted product of the difference to the mean of the value of a variable at a certain observation and the same difference for all other observations, with more weight given to the observations in close spatial proximity.“ [@caruso2017, p.84] LISA aims to identify clusters of similar values in space, describing their similarity or dissimilarity, which could be seen as a proxy for diversity, but due to limited number of significant categories (4), its application is limited and rather reductionist.

 Another approach grounds the diversity character on the statistical distribution of all measured values and compares it to the ideal distribution.
 One example is a test whether such distribution follows the principle of the Power Law used by @salat2017, but that is a not straightforward measurement, especially if the distribution is of different shape.
 Another is an application of the Gini index initially used to measure inequality or entropy-based indices.
 In the case of diversity, the more unequal the distribution is, the more diverse.
 Since none of these measurements requires pre-defined grouping, they resolve the problem of binning highlighted above with reference to the Simpson’s diversity index.